Thursday April 29, 2021

 If you notice truckers on the highway, you’ll see most of them driving early in the morning.
 With that in mind, you should expect to wake up between three and five in the morning, but the exact time will depend on the individual driver and their work specifications.

 Before hitting the road, drivers will review the weather conditions and plan their route.
 Prior to getting behind the wheel, the trucks will be inspected and any necessary reports will be completed.
 Truckers are usually kept to a rigid schedule when driving.
 This ensures that goods are delivered in a consistent timely manner.
 Certain factors, like inclement climate and system failure, are beyond the driver's control.
+Wondering about what you would haul?
+Click here to learn about the Mulberry phosphate hauling industry.

 Truckers usually work long shifts.
 The duration of the work shift can vary depending on the distance and the accessibility of rest stops and food, the location, weather conditions, traffic, and other road conditions.
 The Department of Transportation allows adequate OTR truckers to drive up to 11 hours each day.